-Express Sign in is a new way to sign in from your own device by entering only three characters from your memorable information.
+Express Sign in is a fast and safe way to sign in from your own device by using your fingerprint (Touch ID on iPhones, Fingerprint on Android devices), Face ID with iPhone X, or entering a combination of three characters from your memorable information.
 To do this, you'll need to register your device the first time you use the app.
 We'll then link your Online Banking profile to the app so you can sign in more quickly and easily.
+If you choose to sign in with memorable information, we’ll ask you for a different combination each time.

 Our enhanced security systems mean that once you've registered your device with the app, we can link your unique profile to the app to ensure that your transactions are safe and secure.
 This means that only you will be able to use the app on your device.
-You'll then be able to access your accounts quickly and easily with Express Sign in using just your memorable information.
+You'll then be able to access your accounts quickly and easily by signing in with your fingerprint on compatible iPhone and Android devices and Face ID on iPhone X. If you choose not to use your fingerprint or Face ID to sign in to the app, you’ll be asked for three characters from your memorable information instead.

 “Jailbreaking" or "rooting" means removing safeguards from a tablet, so a wider range of apps can be installed - including unofficial ones.
 This can impact a device's security features, leaving it more vulnerable to fraudulent attacks.
 To keep your customers' personal information safe and secure, the app is designed not to work on jailbroken/rooted devices.
 You’ll still be able to access Online Banking through your web browser.